 A deductible is your out-of-pocket expenses towards a commercial car insurance claim.

 In most cases, if you choose to pay out a higher deductible, you will save on your premium.
 This is because choosing a higher deductible means you are taking some of the risk of covering you away from your commercial car insurance provider and covering it yourself.

 Choose a Different Payment Option

-Paying for your commercial insurance policy in full will save you various administration and interest fees.
-In addition, some companies offer a discount of up to 10% for paying in full.
+Many commercial car insurance companies will offer a discount for paying larger sums upfront.
+For example, paying for your commercial insurance premium in full could save you various administration and interest fees.
+Some companies even offer a discount of up to 10% for doing so.

-You can also save on administration fees by choosing the electronic funds transfer (EFT) option.
+Some insurers also offer savings on administration fees if you choose the electronic funds transfer (EFT) option.
 With an electronic funds transfer, your insurance payment is taken out of your bank account automatically at a predetermined date, thereby eliminating late fees.

 Many companies offer a discounted insurance rate to repeat customers carrying more than one policy.
 These are often referred to as bundling discounts.

 Depending on your car insurance company, you could save on your commercial auto insurance policy by using the same provider you use for your personal car insurance policy.

 If you have any questions about this, speak to your current auto insurance agent.
 Also, remember to comparison-shop.
 Even considering the discount, you might be able to find a more affordable commercial car insurance policy elsewhere.